 Our self-directed, fully distance certificate program gives you flexibility to work at your own pace and get the results you want to advance your career.

-Divided into 10 working and assignment units, our BC Electrical Code program offers you access to tutorial help.
-You’ll learn about the fundamentals of the rules and regulations governing Canadian electrical work, installation and the calculations you’ll need to make sense of it all.
+Divided into 10 lessons and 10 assignments our BC Electrical Code course offers you access to tutorial help.
+You’ll learn about the fundamentals of the rules and regulations governing Canadian electrical work, installation and the calculations you’ll need.
 This course is administered through Community Education.
-You’ll use the 2009 Canadian Electrical Code (21st edition) to gain valuable knowledge and training in:
+You’ll use the 2012 Canadian Electrical Code (22nd edition) to gain valuable knowledge and training in:

 BC Authorization Procedures For Electrical Contractors

 BC Bulletins, Amendments, General and Electrical Safety Regulations

 Correct Interpretations Of Applicable Code Rules